 Counterpoint (march 2015) with Joe Morris (guitar) and Mat Maneri (viola);

-Butterfly Whispers (july 2015) with Shipp and drummer Whit Dickey;
+Butterfly Whispers (july 2015), the second album with Shipp and drummer Whit Dickey;

 Villa Lobos Suite,